 Anaphylaxis is a severe, rapidly progressive allergic reaction that is life threatening.

-Anaphylaxis Guidelines (the Guidelines) have been developed to assist schools to meet their duty of care to students at risk of anaphylaxis as well as to comply with their obligations under the (the Act) and the Order.
+Anaphylaxis Guidelines (the Guidelines) have been developed to assist schools to meet their duty of care to students at risk of anaphylaxis as well as to comply with their obligations under the Education and Training Reform Act 2006 (the Act) and the Order.

 The Guidelines include information on anaphylaxis including:

 - legal obligations of schools in relation to anaphylaxis

 - school anaphylaxis management policy